Venezuela transition should be reached ‘quickly’, UK minister says

 “I’d like to do it quickly but it takes a period of time, you know, we’re rebuilding, we have to rebuild their whole infrastructure,” he said.

-The action, described as the most assertive US intervention to achieve regime change since the 2003 Iraq invasion, followed months of pressure from Washington on the country and its autocratic leader.
+The action, seen as the most assertive US intervention to achieve regime change since the 2003 invasion of Iraq, followed months of pressure from Washington on the country and its autocratic leader.

 Mr Trump claimed the American presence in Venezuela was already in place, though there were no immediate signs that the US was running the country, according to the Associated Press.